Program Learning Objectives

 Individualized Course of Study

-When creating an individual program, it should consist of 28 units, with 16 of the 28 at the 300-400 level.
+An Individualized Course of Study should consist of 28 units, with at least 16 units at the 300-400 level.
 Courses are selected by the student in consultation with an advising faculty member.
 The student must also provide a written justification for the courses and the way they constitute a cohesive, integrated course of study.
 The list of courses is a contract between the student and the Department.

 General Education (GE) Requirements